-General terms
+General Terms

-Term Common abbreviations Quick definition Environmental, Social, and Gover- nance ESG A set of indicators that represent a compa- ny's commitments to sustainable and ethical impact through environmental action, social contribution, and good governance.
+Term Common Abbreviations Quick Definition Environmental, Social, and Gover- nance ESG A set of indicators that represent a company's commitments to sustainable and ethical impact through environmental action, social contribution, and good governance.
 Hazard Analysis and Critical Control Points НАССР A preventative approach against biological, chemical, and physical hazards that can impact food safety and quality during production.
-Task Force on Cli- mate-Related Finan- cial Disclosures TCFD A taskforce responsible for developing climate-related financial risk disclosures that companies, banks, and investors can use to increase the reliability of the information they share with their shareholders.
+Task Force on Cli- mate-Related Finan- cial Disclosures TCFD A task force responsible for developing climate-related financial risk disclosures that companies, banks, and investors can use to increase the reliability of the information they share with their shareholders.
 United Nations Global Compact UNGC A global initiative for collective action that calls companies to align with 10 principles that aim to advance societal goals.
-The principles are rooted in human rights, labour, environment, and anti-corruption topics.
+The principles are rooted in human rights, labor, environment, and anti-corruption topics.
 United Nations Sustainable Develop- ment Goals UNSDGs A global call to action comprised of 17 goals that collectively meet urgent environmental, social, governance, and economic targets.

-Juhayna's terms
+Juhayna's Terms

-Sustainability champions
+Sustainability Champions

-Sustainability champions are key members of our teams that work with each other and our Board of Directors to monitor and report on the implementation of our CSV strategy.
-Sustainability champions are selected from within every department across Juhayna, and are relied on to represent these departments or functions on in line with our mission to boost our ESG performance.
+Sustainability Champions are key members of our teams who work with each other and our Board of Directors to monitor and report on the implementation of our CSV strategy.
+Sustainability champions are selected from within every department across Juhayna, and they are relied on to represent these departments or functions in line with our mission to boost our ESG performance.